 The purpose of the Supervisor Recommendation Form is to get an informed recommendation from a person who is in a position to evaluate the experts work and skills in a professional setting.
 Please kindly note that this form is different from the JRR Nomination Form and is an additional requirement to the application package requested for each candidate.

-The Agreement Form is required as part of the application process for a JRR training course.
+The Agreement Form is required as part of the application process for a JRR recruitment course.
 By signing the Agreement Form, experts confirm that the information that they have provided is complete and accurate and that any failure to disclose relevant information at the submission stage may result in reversal of acceptance decisions and removal from the JRR roster.

 Self-employed experts or independent consultants who, at the time of their application, do not have an employer should still fill out a Nomination Form and follow the Self-nomination instructions on the form.
-This is a requirement to ensure that there is an understanding that by nominating themselves to a JRR training course, they are agreeing in principle to make themselves available for international short-term deployment missions should a request arise.
+This is a requirement to ensure that there is an understanding that by nominating themselves to a JRR recruitment course, they are agreeing in principle to make themselves available for international short-term deployment missions should a request arise.

 Experts on long-term consultancy projects with more limited availabilities are advised to request in principle agreement from their current clients.